Mark Carney: Prime Minister of Canada (2025–present)

-44th Parliament
+Swearing-in

 On March 14, 2025, five days after winning the leadership election, Carney was sworn in as the 24th prime minister of Canada, along with the 30th Canadian Ministry.
 Upon taking the oath of office, he became the first Canadian prime minister born in any of its territories (as opposed to provinces) and the third born west of Ontario (after Joe Clark and Kim Campbell).
 He is the second prime minister to have earned a PhD, after William Lyon Mackenzie King.
-Additionally, he is the first to have never served in prior elected office, and the first since John Turner not to be sitting in the House of Commons at time of appointment.
+Additionally, he is the first to have never served in prior elected office, and the first since John Turner not to be sitting in the House of Commons at the time of appointment.

 Carney meets with British Prime Minister Keir Starmer on March 17, 2025.

 In his first act as prime minister, Carney signed a prime ministerial directive to end the consumer carbon tax by April 1, while ensuring that April's carbon rebate continues.
 The directive was affirmed by an order in council signed by Governor General Mary Simon.
 Carney's first foreign visits were to France and the United Kingdom on March 17 to strengthen mutual security and sovereignty.
-During the latter visit Carney met with King Charles III for the first time as prime minister.
+During the latter visit, Carney met with King Charles III for the first time as prime minister.